CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

   - r8 is in AS 800

   - r7 learns 1.1.1.1/32 from r1, r2, r3, r4, r5, and r6.
 Among these r7
+   r7 picks the
-    picks the path from r1 as the bestpath for 1.1.1.1/32
+    path from r1 as the bestpath for 1.1.1.1/32

+<summary>NCLU Commands </summary>

 The example below configures the r7 session to advertise the bestpath learned from each AS.
-In this case, this means a path from AS 100, a path from AS 300, and a path from AS 500.
-The `net show bgp 1.1.1.1/32` from r7 has "bestpath-from-AS 100" so the user can see what the bestpath is from each AS:
+In this case, this means a path from AS 100, a path from AS
+300, and a path from AS 500.
+The `net show bgp 1.1.1.1/32` from r7 has "
+`bestpath-from-AS 100"` so the useryou can see what the bestpath is from each AS:

     cumulus@r7:~$ net add bgp autonomous-system 700
-    cumulus@r7:~$ net add bgp neighbor 192.0.2.2 addpath-tx-bestpath-per-AS
+    cumulus@r7:~$ net add bgp neighbor 192.0.2.2 addpath-tx-bestpath-per-AS cumulus@r7:~$ net pending
+    cumulus@r7:~$ net commit

 The output below shows the result on r8: